How Does Rent to Own Work in BC? 2026 Guide

 Does the option deposit count toward my down payment?

 Yes.
-In a properly structured agreement, both your option deposit and accumulated rent credits are applied to the purchase price when you buy a home.
+In a properly structured agreement, both your option deposit and accumulated rent credits are applied to the purchase price, including your down payment, when you successfully buy the home.

 What happens if I can’t get a mortgage at the end of my term?